chisophugis/lbd/source/install.rst

 debugging (using gdb) our LLVM installations on a Fedora 17 system.
 We will not be using an IDE for Linux, but once again, if you have experience building/ debugging LLVM using Eclipse or other major IDEs, please contact the authors.
-For information on using ``cmake`` to build LLVM, please refer to the `Building LLVM with CMake`_ documentation for further information.
+For information on using ``cmake`` to build LLVM, please refer to the "Building LLVM with CMake" [#]_ documentation for further information.
 We are using cmake version 2.8.9.

 We will install two llvm directories in this chapter.
 One is the directory llvm/3.1/ which contains the clang, clang++ compiler we will use to translate the C/C++ input file into llvm IR.
 The other is the directory llvm/3.1.test/cpu0/1 which contains our cpu0 backend program and without clang and clang++.

-.. _Building LLVM with CMake: http://llvm.org/docs/CMake.html?highlight=cmake

 .. todo:: Find information on debugging LLVM within Xcode for Macs.
 .. todo:: Find information on building/debugging LLVM within Eclipse for Linux.